 Figure 7 shows PGIT’s top 10 holdings as at 31 August 2019 and how these have changed since 31 January 2019 (the most recently available data when we last published).
 New entrants to the top 10 are Atlantica Yield (PGIT’s largest holding) Northland Power, Metro Pacific Investments and Centre Coast MLP & Infrastructure Fund.

-Names that have slipped out of the top 10 are National Grid (currently PGIT’s 13th largest holding at 2.9% – the rebuilding of a position in National Grid was discussed in some detail in our May 2018 note – see pages 5 and 6 of that note), OPG Power Ventures (a former number one holding), China Longyuan Power Group (currently PGIT’s 12th largest holding at 2.9%) and EcoRodovias.
+Names that have slipped out of the top 10 are National Grid (currently PGIT’s 13th largest holding at 2.9%), OPG Power Ventures (a former number one holding), China Longyuan Power Group (currently PGIT’s 12th largest holding at 2.9%) and EcoRodovias.
 We discuss some of the more interesting changes below.
-Readers interested in other names in the top 10 should see our previous notes, where many of these have been previously discussed (see page 14 of this note).
+Readers interested in other names in the top 10 should see our previous notes, where many of these have been discussed (see page 14 of this note).

 Atlantica Yield (6.3%) – position established following share price weakness

-In our March 2019 note, we commented that PGIT’s managers had established a position in Atlantica Yield (www.atlanticayield.com) using the sale proceeds from Saeta Yield (Spanish renewable energy), which had been subject to a bid (Saeta Yield was acquired by Terraform Power in a transaction that closed in July 2019).
+In our March 2019 note, we commented that PGIT’s managers had established a position in Atlantica Yield (www.atlanticayield.com) using the sale proceeds from Saeta Yield (a Spanish renewable energy company), which had been subject to a bid (Saeta Yield was acquired by Terraform Power in a transaction that closed in July 2019).
 As Figure 9 illustrates, this appears to have been a good decision; Atlantica Yield has returned 23.1% since the end of March this year and was PGIT’s largest holding as at 30 September 2019.

 Atlantica Yield describes itself as “a total return sustainable infrastructure company that owns, manages and acquires a diversified portfolio of contracted assets in the power and environment sectors”.
 Specifically, it owns a portfolio of renewable energy assets located in North and South America, and certain markets in EMEA, along with electricity transmission, gas generation and water production assets.